EQXai/OrpheusX/README.md

 ---

 The script will ask which port you want to use before launching.
-The web UI lets you prepare datasets, train LoRAs and run inference.
+The web UI provides an Auto Pipeline tab that can prepare a dataset, train a LoRA and run inference in one step.
-Training and inference tabs include dropdowns listing local datasets or available LoRA models and can also load prompt lists from `prompt_list/`.

 The "Max New Tokens" setting defaults to 1200.
 The model has a 2048 token context limit, so the sum of prompt tokens and new tokens should not exceed